(the answer may not be what you expected)

 Though the 2011/12 Winter temperatures were warm in the U.S. global temps were the 11th coolest in 32 years of satelite measurement link

-Is a carbon cap and trade system that would raise hundreds of billions of dollars each year for the government necessary if in fact the slightly warmer temperatures of 1978-1998 were caused by natural forces such as the Sun's increased activity in that period, and that many scientists are now becoming skeptical of the theory of man made global warming (AGW)? link Is the re-engineering of society to reduce CO2 emissions necessary when there is no relationship in the geological history of the planet warming temperatures were never preceeded by rising CO2 levels and rising temperatures?
+Is a carbon cap and trade system that would raise hundreds of billions of dollars each year for the government necessary if in fact the slightly warmer temperatures of 1978-1998 were caused by natural forces such as the Sun's increased activity in that period, and that many scientists are now becoming skeptical of the theory of man made global warming (AGW)? link Is the re-engineering of society to reduce CO2 emissions necessary when in the geological history of the planet warming temperatures were never preceeded by rising CO2 levels?
 Did you know that if this country eliminates 100% of its CO2 emissions China will replace it within in 2 years due to their high growth rate?
 It appears to me that the man made global warming theory is looking more and more like the Y2K scare of the late 1990s.
 Perhaps we are seeing a Climate-Industrial Complex.

 If you have doubts about the conventional beliefs of global warming and want to learn more please do read on.